gmc-code/PC-microbit-micropython/docs/breadboard_projects/Car_demo.rst

 | The program provides a menu-driven interface that allows the user to select a subsystem using Button A and demonstrate it using Button B.
 | Each subsystem is demonstrated using three predefined output levels to simulate different operating settings.

+| This is based on the work of Miles M. and Nate L. term2 2026.

 .. code-block:: python

     """